Climate Action Plan Home

 Finance & Innovation

-Create an environment that increases and encourages participation, access and impact to address climate inequities and access to programs and initiatives.
+Create an environment that increases participation, access and drives greater impact.

 Food Systems

-Support and advocate for food and agriculture advancements that reduce emissions, improve livelihoods and ensure access to affordable, quality food.
+Support and advocate for food and agriculture advancements that reduce greenhouse gases, improve livelihoods and ensure access to affordable, quality food.

 Healthy & Resilient Homes & Buildings